User37som/libbitcoin/Download.md

 72e94972b341911328ce426bc8b34eb72c1a2756547fc96aaa9b08ef4591d469
 ```
 ### Self Verification
 Trusted versions of BX can also be used to verify other versions.
 The following command pipes `bx.exe` from the `new/` subdirectory into the `BASE16` argument of the [sha256 command](bx-sha256).
+BX is not optimized for large file hashing operations so this command can take a couple of minutes to complete.
 ```sh
 $ bx base16-encode < new/bx.exe | bx sha256
 ```